mitranim/atril/src-docs/html/mold.md

 ### Optimisation

-By default, the framework automatically recompiles the mold's output (the contents of the `template` tag).
+By default, the library automatically recompiles the mold's output (the contents of the `template` tag).
 If you create new parts of the virtual DOM that use `atril` features like custom elements, they will work automatically.

 However, this has a performance cost.
-Because the framework doesn't know which parts of the virtual DOM you could have modified, it has to scan the entire subtree.
-If your mold reuses some parts of its virtual DOM, leaving them unchanged between phases, you can "hint" the framework not to rescan them.
+Because the library doesn't know which parts of the virtual DOM you could have modified, it has to scan the entire subtree.
+If your mold reuses some parts of its virtual DOM, leaving them unchanged between phases, you can "hint" the library not to rescan them.

 Excerpt from the `if.` implementation: